 A Modern Guide to Effective Law Firm Management

 Who would have guessed that half the energy devoted to effectively managing a law firm has nothing to do with practicing law?
 In a 2020 survey, attorneys were asked,

-75% of respondents reported spending 20 hours or more per week on non-client-facing billable work such as legal research, court filings and administrative/managerial work.
+75% of respondents reported spending 20 hours or more per week on non-client-facing billable work such as legal research, court filings, and administrative/managerial work.

 What makes a law firm successful?

-Thanks to improvements in communications and legal technology, effectively managing your law office doesn’t have to take all of your time.
-With a well-defined focus, the right processes and the right technology, you can run your practice more efficiently and free up hours of time to spend on client engagement and billable activity.
+Thanks to improvements in communications and new legal technology, effectively managing your law office doesn’t have to take all of your time.
+With a well-defined focus, the right processes, and the right technology, you can run your practice more efficiently and free up hours of time to spend on client engagement and billable activity.

 How do you effectively manage a law firm?